clipcrow/actions/README.md

 Use Slack's metadata API to find messages to update.
 In this way, the channel is not wasted.
 Fortunately, pull requests have a unique number, so I can simply use that as my search key.

-- Store the bot tokens needed to use the Slack API in Github Secrets.
-- The Slack channel ID, Slack and Github account pair, will be written in the workflow YAML.
+Store the bot tokens needed to use the Slack API in Github Secrets.
+However, as an Action, it is sufficient to simply accept a string.The Slack channel ID, Slack and Github account pair, will be written in the workflow YAML too.

 I will write it in TypeScript, assuming the future of changing the location to [Slack's next-generation platform](https://api.slack.com/future).